thuongtuandang/renting_prediction/README.md

 4. Dense neural network.
 The final model I tried is a dense neural network with keras.
 The model has one input layer, one hidden layer and one output layer.
 The R^2 scores for the validation and test set are 0.79.

-The best model for this part is LightGBM, and we can extract 10 important features for totalRent prediction, they are:
+5. Conclusion.
+The best model for this part is LightGBM, and we can extract 10 important features for the totalRent prediction, they are:

 ['geo_plz', 'livingSpace', 'regio2', 'serviceCharge', 'pricetrend', 'regio3', 'yearConstructed', 'regio1', 'picturecount', 'noRooms']